hanleyweng/blog/knol/2014/semester1/datavis animation research/dvis products/_posts/2014-11-20-data-visualisation-animation-progress-summary.md

 #### Layout

 There are many different types of layouts networks could be represented with.
-Two-dimensional layouts were consistently favoured three-dimensional layouts due to their smaller cognitive footprint.
+Two-dimensional layouts were consistently favoured over three-dimensional layouts due to their smaller cognitive footprint.
 It was the minimisation of cognitive load that also lead to the use of static layouts above dynamic network layouts (layouts where the positions of elements can change over time).

 Particular layouts included: Sugiyama, Frutcherman-Reingold, Force Atlas, Yifan Hu, Radial Axis, Circular, Multi-Circular layouts.
 Layouts were generated using existing graph programs Gephi or VisLab.